WHAT WE DO

 - What will it take to decolonise aid and development?

 - What would decolonised aid and development look like?
-How do we achieve it?
+How do we achieve this?

 “Aid Talks” is a webinar series discussing the most pressing issues on aid and development cooperation today and the critical issues surrounding it.
 Co-hosted by Aid/Watch Australia and the Reality of Aid – Asia Pacific (RoA-AP), “Aid Talks” aims to inform the public on how the Official Development Assistance (ODA), commonly known as aid provided by donor countries to developing nations and fragile states, is being utilized as ‘aid investment’ redirected to support private sector players and narrow security priorities over reducing inequality and poverty.